SPICExLAB/MobilePoser/README.md

 ### Download Training Data
 1. Register and download the AMASS dataset from [here](https://amass.is.tue.mpg.de/).
 We use 'SMPLH+G' for each dataset.
 2. Register and download the DIP-IMU dataset from [here](https://dip.is.tuebingen.mpg.de/).
 Download the raw (unormalized) data.
 3. Request access to the TotalCapture dataset [here](https://cvssp.org/data/totalcapture/).
+Download Vicon Groundtruth in the raw folder, and IMU data in the IMU folder.
 4. Download the IMUPoser dataset from [here](https://github.com/FIGLAB/IMUPoser).

 Once downloaded, your directory might appear as follows: